BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Introduction

 However, a fundamental limitation remains.
 As mentioned above, existing studies typically optimize either the graph index structure or the storage layout on disk independently, rather than jointly; they refine the layout for a given graph index~\cite{starling}, or construct the graph solely based on geometric properties without accounting for the impact of its storage layout on the graph structure~\cite{diskann, xn-graph}.
 This separation overlooks the intrinsic relationship between graph structure and its storage layout, consequently restricting further reductions in disk I/Os and improvements in search efficiency.
 A key insight is that nodes in a graph index are typically stored in blocks on disk.
-The edges can be within the same block (intra-block) or across different blocks (cross-block).
-If an intra-block edge provides the same structural guarantee as a cross-block edge, it is preferable to choose the intra-block edge, as it avoids disk accesses.
+The edges can be within the same block (intra-block) or across different blocks (inter-block).
+If an intra-block edge provides the same structural guarantee as a inter-block edge, it is preferable to choose the intra-block edge, as it avoids disk accesses.
 This insight motivates the joint consideration of the storage layout during graph index construction.

-To address the above issue, we propose a novel graph structure for disk-based ANNS, called the Block-aware Monotonic Relative Neighborhood Graph (BMRNG).
-Unlike previous PGs, in BMRNG, both the geometric distance and the storage layout are considered simultaneously to determine proximity relationships.
-Fig.~\ref{fig: rng_mrng_bmrng} shows a toy example.
-By incorporating both factors into BMRNG's edge occlusion rule, we ensure a newly introduced property, I/O monotonicity: any two nodes are connected by a monotonic I/O path in which each disk access leads to a node closer to the target.
+To address this issue, we introduce the Block-aware Monotonic Relative Neighborhood Graph (BMRNG), a novel graph structure for disk-based ANNS that jointly considers geometric distance and storage layout when defining proximity.
+As exemplified in Fig.~\ref{fig: rng_mrng_bmrng}, this integrated approach promotes I/O-efficient connectivity by (i) replacing the directed edge $(1, 5)$ in MRNG (Fig.~\ref{fig: rng_mrng_bmrng}(a)) with the directed edge $(1, 7)$ in BMRNG (Fig.~\ref{fig: rng_mrng_bmrng}(b)) and (ii) adding two intra-block edges, $(1, 4)$ and $(4, 1)$, in BMRNG.
+As a result, the average number of I/Os required to access other nodes from node $1$ is reduced from $1.42$ with MRNG to $0.86$ with BMRNG.
+In essence, by incorporating both geometric distance and storage layout into BMRNG's edge occlusion rule, we guarantee a new property --- I/O monotonicity: for any source-destination pair, there exists a path such that every disk access advances the search closer to the destination node.
 We further analyze the expected length of this monotonic I/O path, which is $O((n - c)/(n - 1) \cdot (n^{1/d} \log n^{1/d})/\Delta r)$.

 While BMRNG offers theoretical guarantees, its construction on large-scale datasets is limited by scalability constraints.
 Therefore, we further propose a practical variant, the Block-Aware Monotonic Graph (BAMG), which retains the essential I/O monotonicity property without incurring quadratic construction time.
 It leverages candidate connections from existing proximity graphs, intelligently applies BMRNG’s edge occlusion rules, and introduces a decoupled storage layout, i.e., separating raw vectors from the graph index to improve block utilization and avoid unnecessary data reads.
 Furthermore, we design a flexible multi-layer navigation graph for efficient entry node selection and propose a block-first search algorithm that prioritizes intra-block exploration, maximally utilizing every I/O access.